Ryanb021/reading-notes/201/Read04.md

 -Keep your link text as short as possible — this is helpful because screen readers need to interpret the entire link text.

 -Minimize instances where multiple copies of the same text are linked to different places.
 This can cause problems for screen reader users, if there's a list of links out of context that are labeled "click here", "click here", "click here".
+[Source](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks)

+## Normal Flow

+Elements on a webpage lay out in normal flow if you haven't applied any CSS to change the way they behave.
+And, as we began to discover, you can change how elements behave either by adjusting their position in normal flow or by removing them from it altogether.
+Starting with a solid, well-structured document that's readable in normal flow is the best way to begin any webpage.
+It ensures that your content is readable even if the user's using a very limited browser or a device such as a screen reader that reads out the content of the page.
+In addition, since normal flow is designed to make a readable document, by starting in this way you're working with the document rather than struggling against it as you make changes to the layout.